No trade mechanism until Iran passes terrorism financing laws: French diplomat

 France’s foreign minister said on Tuesday the mirror company had not been set up.

-But the clock is ticking - Iran’s president on Wednesday gave Europe another two months to save the deal and warned Tehran was preparing for further significant breaches of the accord’s caps on nuclear activity if diplomatic efforts ultimately failed.
+But the clock is ticking.
+Iran’s president on Wednesday gave Europe another two months to save the deal and warned Tehran was preparing for further significant breaches of the accord’s caps on nuclear activity if diplomatic efforts ultimately failed.

 ANTI-TERRORISM RULES